-The rules affect all individuals who seek licensure as marriage and family therapists.
+The rules affect all individuals who seek licensure as architects.

-- B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?
-The fees involved will be like those incurred in other regulated professions. - 30.
-Quantify any cost reductions to businesses, individuals, groups of individuals, or governmental units as a result of the proposed rules.
+B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?
+By improving and clarifying the rules, applicants and licensees should find compliance easier.
+Applicants and licensees will continue to have a cost related burden associated with licensing.

+30. Quantify any cost reductions to businesses, individuals, groups of individuals, or governmental units as a result of the proposed rules.